-Infrastructure/Rural Development
+Infrastructure/Rural Development Dirok

 HOEC strives to improve lives of the local communities through their CSR initiatives, by identifying areas that need intervention.
-Various activities have been taken up towards developing the basic infrastructure in and around Augbandha Panchayat.
-These include repairing existing roads, development of new Water Bound Macadam (WBM) & Paver Cement Block roads, improving sanitation facilities by constructing toilets and other allied activities.
-As of March 2020, the company has installed about 105 solar streetlamps within its operating area, receiving positive response from the local community that often faces several power cuts.
-The company has also taken up initiatives such as restoration of water bodies and cleaning of canals in the rural areas.
+Various activities have been taken up towards developing the basic infrastructure in and around Margherita Sub-Division.
+These include Construction of Dug Wells, Creating Sports Infrastructure and developing infrastructure facilities in Schools and other allied activities.
+As of March 2021, the company has installed about 205 solar streetlamps within its operating area, receiving positive response from the local community that often faces several power cuts.

-Figure: Solar Streetlamps Installed by HOEC in Augbandha Village
+Solar Streetlamps Installed by HOEC in Dirok & PY1